Sentry (Robert Reynolds): Sentry and the Marvel Universe

 Cover art to The Sentry #2 by Jae Lee (line art) and Jose Villarrubia (painted colors).

 Civilian Bob Reynolds remembers that he is Sentry, a superhero whose "power of one million exploding suns" is derived from a special serum.
 Realizing that his archenemy the Void is returning, Reynolds seeks out several prominent Marvel characters to warn them and to discover why no one remembers the Sentry.

-Reynolds regains his memories of the Sentry and the Void after speaking with them and recalls how he previously worked with Angel, Spider-Man, Hulk, and the Fantastic Four.
-Meanwhile, the public remembers the Sentry, as does Reynolds' former sidekick, Billy Turner / Scout, who was scarred and lost an arm during an attack by the Void.
+The characters' memories of the Sentry and the Void resurface when Reynolds talks with them.
+The Sentry had taught Angel how to conquer his fear of falling.
+Peter Parker's photograph of the Sentry earned him a Pulitzer Prize and fame.
+Hulk had never forgotten the Sentry, whom he called "Golden Man".
+Under the Sentry's influence, Hulk had been a force for good and won the adoration of the public.
+Mister Fantastic remembered the Sentry was his best friend and that the Fantastic Four had teamed up with him on many adventures.
+Meanwhile, the general public gradually came to remember the Sentry, as did Reynolds' old sidekick, Billy Turner, who was formerly known as the Scout (now scarred and missing a forearm, due to an attack from the Void).

 During the course of his investigation, Reynolds and Mister Fantastic discover that the Sentry and the Void are two halves of the same person.
-To save the world, Reynolds erased his memory from the mind of nearly every person on Earth, even his own.
-As other heroes prepare to face the Void, Reynolds works with Mister Fantastic and Doctor Strange to erase the public's memory of Sentry.
+To save the world, Reynolds erased all memory of the Sentry from the mind of nearly every person on Earth, including himself.
+When the Void returns and threatens to attack the East Coast of the United States, Reynolds works with Mister Fantastic and Doctor Strange to erase the public's memory of Sentry once more.

+In the 2026 series Sentry, it is revealed that Reynolds learned of the story of Laika at the age of 7 and mourned her death for the next year.
+It is alleged that this event led to the manifestation of the Void within him.